regaipaydogdu/final-case-devops-bootcamp/README.md

 ## Final Project

+The project is to fully cover the DevOps cycle and create a full-on CI/CD and cloud infrastructure.

 ### :notebook: Notes

 This README file provides general information.
 Each project directory has its individual README file.